 Place coconut in wok over medium heat and dry-fry until golden brown.
 Cool slightly before grinding finely in mortar and pestle, or in food processor.

-Snip chillies into 1-inch lengths.
+Snip chiles into 1-inch lengths.
 Soak in hot water until softened.
-Discard half the seeds and place the chillies in electric blender jug with shallots, garlic, ginger, galangal, turmeric and lemon grass.
-If you want a hotter rendang, add bird chillies.
+Discard half the seeds and place the chiles in electric blender jug with shallots, garlic, ginger, galangal, turmeric and lemongrass.
+If you want a hotter rendang, add bird chiles.
 Add 1/2 cup water and grind to a paste- but not too finely.

 Place spice paste, beef, coconut milk, and water in a roomy wok.
 Bring to a boil and simmer on medium heat, stirring now and then until mixture is well reduced and thick and oil surfaces—at least 45 minutes.